Rockies vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has three doubles, 19 home runs, 26 walks and 45 RBI (45 total hits).
-He has stolen one base.
+- Alonso has 45 hits with three doubles, 19 home runs and 26 walks.
+He has driven in 45 runs with one stolen base.

 Alonso Recent Games